an energizing program for creative visionaries to breakup with overthinking & become THAT BITCH who boldly brings your art to life

 Here’s what you’ll be learning and practicing together:

-1. The Art of Creative Self-Love
+1. Embodying Creative Self-Love

 🍒

-2. Strategies for Sustaining Momentum at Every Stage of the Creative Process
+2. The Creative Trail Guide for Sustaining Momentum at Every Stage of the Process

-The Creative Trail Guide breaks the creative journey into predictable phases so you always know where you are, what’s normal, and what to do next to support the process along.
+Here we break the creative journey into predictable phases so you always know where you are, what’s normal, and what to do next to support the process along.

 Result: You’ll have clear tools, rituals, and accountability structures that support consistent progress — even when resistance, overwhelm, and life shows up.
 No more collapsing under the pressure of your own ideas or the fear of not knowing what comes next.